Welding Gloves vs Regular Work Gloves: What’s the Difference?

 Why Regular Work Gloves Are Not Enough for Welding

-Coverage is another issue.
-Many regular work gloves stop at the wrist, leaving the lower forearm exposed.
+Coverage is especially important.
 During welding, sparks and spatter can fall or roll into gaps between gloves and sleeves.
 Longer gauntlet-style cuffs help reduce this exposure and are commonly recommended for welding tasks.

 How to Choose the Right Gloves for Welding Tasks